lammps/lammps/doc/src/Howto_body.rst

 values in the *Atoms* section of the data file, as is the total mass of the body particle.

-If the data file defines a general triclinic box, then the orientation of the body particle and its corresponding 6 moments of inertia and sub-particle displacements should reflect the fact the body is defined withing a general triclinic box with edge vectors **A**,**B**,**C**.
+Note that if the data file defines a general triclinic simulation box, these sub-particle displacements are orientation-dependent and, as mentioned above, should reflect the body particle's orientation within the general triclinic box.
-LAMMPS will rotate the box to convert it to a restricted triclinic box.
-This operation will also rotate the orientation of the body particles.
-See the :doc:`Howto triclinic <Howto_triclinic>` doc page for more details.

 The :doc:`pair_style body/nparticle <pair_body_nparticle>` command can be used
 with this body style to compute body/body and body/non-body interactions.